jCodingStuff/CodeWithGuardrails/typescript.md

 ---

-## ts-results (Functional Error Handling) - Optional
+## Error Handling with Discriminated Unions

-The `ts-results` library brings Rust's powerful `Result` and `Option` types to TypeScript, making error handling explicit, composable, and fully type-safe.
-While TypeScript traditionally uses exceptions and `undefined`/`null` for error handling, `ts-results` offers Result types that make failure paths visible in function signatures and enforced by the type checker.
+TypeScript's discriminated unions provide a powerful, type-safe way to handle errors without external libraries.
+By making success and failure states explicit in function return types, you get compile-time enforcement of error handling with zero dependencies.

-> **Why ts-results?** Exceptions are invisible in function signatures and easy to forget.
-Result types make errors explicit, composable, and enforced by TypeScript.
-This leads to more robust code where error handling is verified at compile time.
-Inspired by Rust's approach, this brings the elegance and safety of systems programming to TypeScript.
+> **Why discriminated unions?** Exceptions are invisible in function signatures and easy to forget.
+Discriminated unions make errors explicit and enforced by TypeScript's type system.
+This leads to more robust code where error handling is verified at compile time, using only native TypeScript features.

-**Note**: This is an optional, advanced pattern best suited for teams that value functional programming or need extremely rigorous error handling.
-For traditional TypeScript codebases, idiomatic exception handling is perfectly acceptable.

 ### The Problem with Exceptions